unievo/mcp/servers/mx-api/README-transactions.md

 The server can be used with any MCP client (AI agents, Chatbots, Coding agents, etc.)

+### Configuration

+The default configuration is [customizable](README-config.md).

 For MCP clients that support MCP file configuration, add the following section under the `mcpServers` section:

 ## Using remote source with NPX

 The easiest way to use the server is with the published NPM package and NPX.
-The package will automatically be up to date with the latest version.
+The latest package version will be used automatically.

-> [!NOTE]
->
-> You can set the default network by setting the `DEFAULT_NETWORK` environment variable.

 ```json
 {